 In people with type 1 diabetes, the immune system mistakenly attacks the healthy tissues of the body and destroys the insulin-producing cells of the pancreas.
 The damage from these attacks prevents the pancreas from supplying insulin to the body.

-Some studies have found evidence that insulin resistance may be the result of immune system cells attacking the body’s tissues.
+Researchers have found evidence that insulin resistance may be the result of immune system cells attacking the body’s tissues.
 These cells are designed to produce the antibodies that fight invading bacteria, germs, and viruses.

 Doctors currently treat type 2 diabetes with two traditional approaches.

 Some people with diabetes may be able to postpone insulin injections with healthy lifestyle changes and medications.
 Others may need them right away.

 If type 2 diabetes is an autoimmune disease, that could change the treatment strategy.
 Instead of exercise and insulin, doctors might consider immunosuppressant medications.

-Continue to test your blood sugar levels regularly, pump or inject insulin to maintain a “normal” range of blood sugar levels, and keep your body healthy.
+In the meantime, continue to test your blood sugar levels regularly, pump or inject insulin to maintain a “normal” range of blood sugar levels, and keep your body healthy.